ufukpalpas/Horus/README.md

 ```
 python main.py
 ```
-All the details of the project can be seen from the reports and web site:
+All the details of the project can be seen from the reports and the website:

 https://horusight.tk/